 No further action is required.
 There will be a charge if your student takes an extra serving or wishes to purchase a milk to accompany a meal from home.

 Students enrolled in schools not listed above may need to complete a meal application listing all family members to apply for benefits.
 If any family member receives food assistance or FIP, your students may already be approved for free meals.
 Watch for a letter from Davenport Community Schools in late July notifying you that your student(s) have already been approved based on your participation in these federal/state assistance programs.
 If you receive this notification letter, no further action is required.

 If a meal application is necessary, it may now be completed online at https://www.myschoolapps.com/ .
 Families will receive a letter confirming meal benefit status after the application is processed.
 Cash payment for meals is expected until the confirmation letter is issued (See My School Bucks Online Payment System for online deposits to your child’s meal account).

 Free or reduced price meals cannot be provided without prior approval.
 You may apply at any time during the school year if your household size goes up, income goes down, or if you start getting Food Assistance, FIP, or other benefits.
 If you lose your job, your children may be able to get free or reduced price meals.
 The reduced price breakfast is $.30 and the reduced price lunch is $.40 for all grade levels.

-If your child has dietary restrictions such as an allergy to certain foods, please fill out a Diet Modification Request and submit it to your school’s office/nurse.
+If your child has dietary restrictions such as an allergy to certain foods, please fill out a Diet Modification Request Form and submit it to your school’s office/nurse.
 You will need to obtain a signed, physician’s order for dietary accommodations if your child has a life threatening allergy or medical condition requiring special dietary consideration.
 A Registered Dietitian will review the diet modification request to determine if dietary modifications will be accommodated.